How to Store Acorns?

 The cold temperature and lack of moisture will slow down the germination process.
 But acorns can still germinate prematurely in the fridge.
 This is a common problem with blue oak acorns.

 If you let a couple of weeks pass after germination, they will start to rot.
-So, check your acorns from time to time, and if you see that a few have begun to germinate, plant them immediately.
+So, check your acorns occasionally, and if you see that a few have begun to germinate, plant them immediately.

 Don’t let the acorns freeze

 Make sure you don’t let the acorns freeze.
-After being exposed to such low temperatures, the acorn will die and won’t be suitable for planting anymore.
+After exposure to such low temperatures, the acorn will die and won’t be suitable for planting anymore.

 This method will allow you to store your acorns for up to four months, as long as you keep the surrounding temperature cool and stable.